ibm-cloud-docs/codeengine/subscription-cron.md

 * By default, events are routed to the root URL of the destination application.
 You can send events to a different destination within the app by using the `--path` option.
 For example, if your subscription specifies `--path /events`, the events are sent to `https://<base application URL>/events`.
 * The size of data for Periodic timer (cron) events is limited to a maximum of 4096 bytes.
 Thus, if you use the `--data` option or the `--data-base64` option, you can send a maximum of 4096 bytes.
 For more information, see [Limits and quotas for Code Engine](/docs/codeengine?topic=codeengine-limits).
 * Cron subscriptions use the `UTC` time zone by default.
 You can change the time zone by specifying the `--time-zone` option with the **`sub cron create`** or the **`sub cron update`** commands.
-For valid time zone values, see the [TZ database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones){: external}.
+For valid time zone values, see the [TZ database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones){: external}.
 Note that if you create a subscription by using `kubectl` and do not specify a time zone, then the `UTC` time zone is assigned.
 * If you have not yet created your app or job event consumer, use the `--force` option with the **`sub cron create`**  command to force the create of the cron event subscription.
-You can specify the name of your application or job and [create your application](/docs/codeengine?topic=codeengine-cli#cli-application-create) or [create your job ](/docs/codeengine?topic=codeengine-job-plan) after creating the cron subscription.
+You can specify the name of your application or job and [create your application](/docs/codeengine?topic=codeengine-cli#cli-application-create) or [create your job ](/docs/codeengine?topic=codeengine-job-plan) after you create the cron subscription.

 To verify that your cron subscription was successfully created, run the `ibmcloud ce sub cron get --name mycronevent` command.